rdeamici/CS147DVParser/README.md

       <img src="/CS147DVParser/2argCommandlineParser.gif" width="450" height="666"/>

     * Pass in instructions from a file.
-      File must contain one instructions per line.
+The file must contain a single CS147DV instructions per line.
 The script will remove any comments starting with  `//` , `#` , `/*`

       `$ python AssemblyParser.py -f instructions.txt`

       <img src="/CS147DVParser/ParseFromFile.gif" width="450" height="666"/>

+### other options
+*  `-h, --help` : print help information and exit
+*  `-0, --outfile` : File to save the hexadecimal results to.
+*  `-a, --append` : append the results to outfile, instead of overwriting.
+*  `-i, --interactive` : invoke interactive mode.
+Especially useful if you want to pass in some instructions from the commandline or a file, and want to continue to add more instructions dynamically

+*  `-q, --quite` : suppress output of meta information.
+Not recommended!
+Difficult to know if the instruction you input is really what you thought it was.

 ***

-2. You can also import the script as a module into your own script.
+2. You can also `import AssemblyParser` as a module into your own script.

    The main point of entry is: